 If the Biden administration is to tackle climate change head-on and effectively, they are expected to fast-track the transition to clean means of transportation.
 And this should make electric vehicle stocks become red-hot.

-As a matter of fact, after President Biden pledged on Monday to transition the U.S. Government fleet of vehicles with electric vehicles, shares of EV stocks like Tesla, Workhorse, and Lordstown went up as much as 10 percent in pre-market trading Tuesday.
+As a matter of fact, after President Biden pledged to transition the U.S. Government fleet of vehicles with electric vehicles, shares of EV stocks like Tesla, Workhorse, and Lordstown went up as much as 10 percent in pre-market trading the following day.

 If you are a growth investor, you’ve got to be exposed to renewable energy stocks, especially EV stocks, and keep a close watch on Electric Truck stocks.